 This is the longest part of the evening.
-You will want to talk with your DJ to really spend time thinking about what songs you want played during the “songs for everyone” part of the evening.
+You will want to talk with your DJ to really spend time thinking about what songs you want to be played during the “songs for everyone” part of the evening.
 You will want mostly songs that any age would enjoy at your wedding.
-That means that these are easily recognizable songs that are proven to keep guests on the dance floor.
+That means these are easily recognizable songs proven to keep guests on the dance floor.
 This is where you want to do the least experimentation.

-Ideally, you will give your DJ some background info about your guests and what you enjoy and you will come up with a list of songs for this section as well as the others.
-Then the DJ might do some improvising along the way but if you pay attention to detail and you are thorough during your conversation there shouldn’t be too many surprises on the dance floor.
+Ideally, you will give your DJ some background info about your guests and what you enjoy and come up with a list of songs for this section and the others.
+Then the DJ might improvise along the way but if you pay attention to detail and are thorough during your conversation, there shouldn’t be too many surprises on the dance floor.

 Songs for the Younger Generation

 Be sure to add songs that the kids can dance to!
-Again, your DJ should be able to help here to but don’t assume they are up to date on all the best kids songs.
+Again, your DJ should be able to help here, too but don’t assume they are up to date on all the best kids’ songs.
 The best person to ask is one of your friends who has children what some of the popular songs today for kids might be.